slliac/vbs_transfer_system/README.md

 # vbs_transfer_system

-Date : Jun - August (AIA internship 's most experience individual project) Created by Gordon
+Date : Jun - August (AIA internship 's individual project with help of some mates) Created by Gordon